ssvat/mpc/README.md

 ## Introduction

-The main goal of the project is to implement the Model Predictive Control in C++ to drive the car and finish the track, by using the Udacity Starter Code and Simulator as well.
+The main goal of the project is to implement the Model Predictive Control in C++ to drive the car and finish the track in a simulator which communicates telemetry and tracks waypoint data via websocket by sending steering and acceleration commands back to the simulator.

 ## Model